-All materials such as cavity barriers and fire stops, used in the construction comply with IS EN 13501- $1^{[28]}$.
-They shall be detailed as described in Section 2.5.6 (of this Certificate) and as specified in the Horizon Offsite fire stopping details in line with the supporting documents to the Building Regulations 1997 to 2019.
+All materials such as cavity barriers and fire stops, used in the construction comply with I.S.
+EN $13501-1^{[26]}$.
+They shall be detailed as described in Section 2.5.6 (of this Certificate) and as specified in the Remagin fire stopping details in line with the supporting documents to the Building Regulations.

 Any compartment or separating wall providing fire compartmentation shall be carried up through any roof space and brought up to the underside of the roof cladding to provide adequate fire stopping.
-Services are permitted within all internal and external loadbearing and non-loadbearing walls of the Horizon Offsite Steel Frame Building System provided the wall is not a separating wall.
+Services are permitted within all internal and external loadbearing and non-loadbearing walls of the Remagin Steel Frame Building System provided the wall is not a separating wall, and openings are fire stopped to achieve fire performances in accordance with TGD's B to Part B.

-All fire testing on the Horizon Offsite walls has been carried out with services penetrations in the wall to accurately test the system.
+All fire testing on the Remagin walls has been carried out with services penetrations in the wall to accurately test the system.